tylerdevos/herp_traps_2026/2_hybrid_arrays.md

 ```
 wilcox.test(camera, funnels, paired=TRUE, alternative="two.sided", exact=FALSE)
 ```
-###### Note: we repeated the above procedure for individual species groups (e.g., snake data only, frog data only, etc.) and for an alternate version of the dataset including camera data only from times when funnel traps were open.
+###### Note: we repeated this test for individual species groups (e.g., snake data only, frog data only, etc.) and for an alternate version of the dataset including camera data only from times when funnel traps were open.